-5 tips to increase presentation engagement:
+5 ways to improve presentation engagement:

-Brain Rule #9: Stimulate more of the senses.
+Brain Rule #9: Stimulate more senses!

-We can increase presentation engagement by engaging more of the senses during a presentation.
+We can improve presentation engagement by engaging more of the senses during a presentation.
 At least, that’s the findings from science according to Brain rules.
 I thought Brain Rule #9 might be tough to apply to presentations:

 “Our senses work together so it is important to stimulate them!
 Your head crackles with the perceptions of the whole world, sight, sound, taste, smell, touch, energetic as a frat party.”